-I met Pastor Boyong Mesina in Muscat, Oman in the Arabian Peninsula.
-He is the pastor of a small but dedicated church of born again Christians.
-One of the original people in Portraits In Faith, Debby Telatovich, used to belong to Pastor Mesina’s church when she and her husband lived in Oman.
-I was welcomed with open arms into their community and various members helped me with meeting and interviewing people around Muscat that week.
 My first interview was with Pastor Mesina and his interview deeply touched me.
 He spoke of his own struggles with addiction and with his determination to meet someone in Saudi Arabia who could take him into one of the big American oil company compounds where he could attend church.
-When we went to make Pastor Mesina’s portrait, we were in the back courtyard of the church when I noticed a door covered with the famous Bible verse from First Corinthians: “Love is patient, love is kind.
-It does not envy, it does not boast, it is not proud.”
-And I thought, yes, stand right there, this is the portrait meant for you.
+When we went to make Pastor Mesina’s portrait, we were in the back courtyard of the church.
+I noticed a door covered with the beautiful verses from Corinthians in the New Testament (“Love is patient, love is kind…”) and I thought, “Yes, stand right there, this is the portrait meant for you, Pastor Mesina.”